arushi-08/arushi-08/README.md

 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Anything!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arushi--sharma/)
-- ⚡ Fun fact: A huge The Office American Sitcom fan -->
+- ⚡ Fun fact: A huge fan of The Office American Sitcom -->

 <h1 align="center">Hi 👋 I'm Arushi</h1>